-Agency/Group/Organization: Housing Authority of the City of Santa Barbara Agency/Group/Organization Type: PHA
+Agency/Group/Organization: Housing Authority of the City of Santa Barbara Agency/Group/Organization Type: PHA What section of the Plan was addressed by Consultation?

 Public Housing Needs Housing Needs Assessment Market Analysis Lead-based Paint Strategy

 Briefly describe how the Agency/Group/Organization was consulted.
 What are the anticipated outcomes of the consultation or areas for improved coordination?